greenestnick/RaycasterEngine/README.md

 - Multi-textured walls depending on side
 - Sprites
     - Transparent Sprites
+    - Directional Sprites for a "3D" effect
+    - Simple Animations
 - Doors (Thin Wall)
 - Keyboard and Mouse Controls
 - Looking up and down
 - Transparent Walls & Doors

 ## Future Features:
-- Proper Animation
-- "3D" sprites

 - Better way to design and load map data
 - Proper Fog (Might mix with lighting in some way)
     - If we know the fog will block walls/sprites, we can simply not render them as well